 Ability to Stop an Attack at Penetration Pre-Breach and on Lateral Movement

 - Unpatched Vulnerabilities – These are open “windows” which have not been covered yet.
 The main challenge here for the IT industry is about automation, dynamic updating capabilities, and prioritization.
-It is definitely an open gap which can be narrowed down potentially to become insignificant.
+It is definitely an open gap that can be narrowed down potentially to become insignificant.

 - Zero Days – This is an unsolved problem.
-There are many approaches towards that such as ASLR and DEP on Windows but still, there is no bulletproof solution for it.
+There are many approaches to that such as ASLR and DEP on Windows but still, there is no bulletproof solution for it.
 In the startups’ scene, I am aware that quite a few are working very hard on a solution.
-Attackers identified this soft belly long time ago and it is the main weapon of choice for targeted attacks which can potentially yield serious gains for the attacker.
+Attackers identified this soft belly a long time ago and it is the main weapon of choice for targeted attacks which can potentially yield serious gains for the attacker.

 This area presents a definite problem but in a way it seems as the most probable one to be solved earlier than the other areas.
 Mainly because the attacker in this stage is at its greatest disadvantage – right before it gets into the network it can have infinite options to disguise itself and after it gets into the network the action paths which can be taken by it are infinite.
 Here the attacker need to go through a specific window and there aren’t too many of those out there left unprotected.

 There are multiple companies/startups which are brave enough to tackle the toughest challenge in the targeted attacks game – preventing infiltration – I call it, facing the enemy at the gate.
 In this ad-hoc list, I have included only technologies which aim to block attacks at real-time – there are many other startups which approach static or behavioral scanning in a unique and disruptive way such as Cylance and CyberReason or Bit9 + Carbon Black (list from @RickHolland) which were excluded for sake of brevity and focus.